How to Start Print on Demand Shopify Store

 A good scenario is when the product is damaged, not as described or disliked when the customer receives the package.

 The refund policy might only cover shipping, handling, or production damage.
-If a customer doesn’t like or no longer needs the product, that’s not covered in the policy.
+It does not cover the customer’s decision to not like or no longer need the product.

-You should consider and know more about your product suppliers’ refund policy before setting up your policy page.
+You should consider and know more about your product suppliers’ refund policies before setting up your policy page.

 Implementing the same refund policy described on your POD suppliers page is probably a better decision.